Gruntfuggly/activitusbar/README.md

 If required, the position of the icons can be adjusted by changing the value of `activitusbar.priority`.
 It defaults to 99999 which should place them at the far left.
 You may need to experiment to find a value which suits.

+By default, clicking a button again will toggle the sidebar so that it is not visible.
+If you want to disable this behaviour, set 'activitusbar.toggleSidebar' to false.

 ## Known Issues

 Because there is no way to know when a view has been selected, the currently active view will not stay in sync if the normal activity bar is used.